 After you complete and save the skill information, you can distribute your skill for beta testing or submit it for certification.

 You have the option to set up a beta test for your skill.
 With a beta test, you make your skill available to a limited group of testers that you personally select, rather than to the public.
 For details, see Skills Beta Testing.

 When you're ready to publish your skill, submit for certification.
-For details about certifying a skill, see Test and Submit Your Skill for Certification.
+For details about certifying a skill, see Submit Skills for Certification in the Alexa Developer Console.